gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #432: Adjusted lang string for 'oldnavbardesc'.
 Thanks to Mathieu Pelletier (https://github.com/mkpelletier) for this.
 - FIX: Issue #434: Explain if a logo uploaded then no header title will be shown.
 - FIX: Issue #436: Header background colour setting.
+- FIX: Issue #441: Messages Screen when on mobile ( - 767px ) - background not filling area (region-main).
 - FIX: Apply MDL-46183.
 - FIX: Apply MDL-45930.
 - FIX: Apply MDL-44907.